One out of Eight Babies in the United States is Born Prematurely.

 How We Help.

-Every cent raised for our foundation is gifted to the University of Washington Medical Center’s Neonatal Intensive Care Unit, where Hudson was cared for until his passing.
-Hudson was born at 25 weeks and his odds of survival were 50/50.
-Our mission is to contribute funds for further research and development, to prevent or aid in the treatment of premature complications and deliveries.
-The NICU can use these funds for continuing education, fellowship programs, unit expansion, increased technology and infant transport programs.
-Due to Hudson’s severe prematurity, he needed to cared for in a level IV NICU, which can handle the most complex level of neonatal care.
-We feel fortunate to be living in an area with these resources available, and were nothing but amazed at the profound care that he received.
+Every dollar raised by the Hudson David McNeel Foundation is carefully gifted to the University of Washington Medical Center’s Neonatal Intensive Care Unit, where Hudson was cared for until his passing.
+This NICU serves a 5-state region, including Washington, Wyoming, Alaska, Montana and Idaho.
+Hudson was born at 24 weeks, 5 days and his odds of survival were 50/50.
+Our goal is to contribute funds for further research and development, to prevent or aid in the treatment of premature complications and deliveries.
+The NICU can utilize these funds for continuing education, fellowship programs, unit expansion, increased technology, diagnostic tools and infant transport programs.
+Due to Hudson’s severe prematurity, he needed care in a level IV NICU, which can handle the most complex level of neonatal care.
+We feel fortunate to be living in an area with these resources available and were nothing but amazed at the profound care that he received.

-Giving back to support this cause has provided us comfort and solace as we grieve over the loss of our son.
-Making a difference in his honor is a remarkable way to celebrate his life and help others in need.
+Giving back to support premature babies and their families brings us comfort.
+Making a difference in Hudson’s honor is a remarkable way to celebrate his life and help others in need.

 Thank you for supporting such a fragile and delicate cause…a newborn’s life.